kpn256/lnmBot/README.md

 **windows**
 `py main.py`

-the parameters of operation you can change it in the **bot.py** module .
+you can change the parameters of operation in the **bot.py** module .